Relay Team Rules & Information

 - All relay team members need to be body marked with the assigned team number.

-- There is a sign in the transition area designating the relay “timing chip” hand-off area.
-All relay chip exchanges will take place by this sign.
-Please locate the sign before the race start!
+- There is a flag in the transition area designating the “Relay Exchange”.
+All relay chip exchanges will take place by this flag.
+Please locate the flag before the race start!

 - The swimmer wears the timing chip during the swim.
-The swimmer will proceed to the relay exchange point and pass the chip to the biker in the exchange area ONLY.
+The swimmer will proceed to the relay exchange point and pass it along to the team cyclist.

-- The biker returns to transition and racks the bike in same assigned bike rack location.
-The biker then proceeds to the relay exchange point and passes the timing chip to the runner.
+- The cyclist returns to transition and racks the bike in the same assigned bike rack location.
+He or she then goes to the relay exchange point and passes the timing strap to the runner.
+The runner will already be wearing the bib number.
 All exchanges of chips take place in this area ONLY to minimize congestion in the transition area.

 - The runner proceeds out of transition from the relay exchange point with the paper race bib number on the front of their body.

 - The runner crosses the finish line with the paper race bib number on the front of their body.
-If desired, the other members of the relay team can join their teammate as she approaches the finish chute and run the last stretch across the finish line with her.
-Just make sure that only the team member designated to do the running leg is wearing the team bib and timing chip.
-Please be aware of individual participants and do not block them as they are running towards the finish line!
+If desired, the other members of the relay team can join their teammate as she approaches the finish chute and run the last stretch across the finish line together.

 - All relay team members receive their own finisher’s medal.